Henry (Harry) Backhouse (TD), Lieutenant Colonel, 7th Battalion, Cheshire Regiment

 The Colonel’s brother, Captain Hugh Backhouse, is an officer in the Regular Army, who has seen service in many parts of the world; his half-brother, Mr G H Mason, is an Adjutant of the Macclesfield Battalion of the Cheshire Volunteer Regiment; and a younger brother, Mr Walter Mason, is the commandant of a Volunteer Cavalry Regiment in India, where he is engaged as a tea-planter.
 Col Backhouse was a member and former treasurer of Macclesfield Golf Club, and for many years a prominent member of the Old Macclesfield Hockey Club.

 Lt.
 Col. Henry Backhouse has no known grave and is commemorated on stone no. 4.
 B. on the Chatby Memorial in Egypt.
 The Commonwealth War Graves Commission holds casualty details for Lt.
-Col. Henry Backhouse.
+Col. Henry Backhouse, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 Locally, Lt.
-Col. Henry Backhouse is commemorated on the Macclesfield Park Green, Town Hall, St Michael’s Church, King’s School, Park Green Club and Macclesfield Golf Club war memorials, and on the Sutton St James’ Church and Sutton Walker Lane war memorials.
+Col. Henry Backhouse is commemorated on the Macclesfield Park Green, Town Hall, St Michael’s Church, Macclesfield Grammar School, Park Green Club and Macclesfield Golf Club war memorials, and on the Sutton St James’ Church and Sutton Walker Lane war memorials.

 GRO (England & Wales) Index: Births, Marriages